bishalj054/research_projects_website/pages/mydoc/wiros_ros2.md

 The ROS2 applications sit at the system's application layer comprised of ROS2 nodes.
 The nodes exchange data via topics, services, actions, or parameters.
 A node can be publisher( s ) of data flow( s ), subscriber( s ), or both.
 Each node corresponds to single or multiple operations in a robotic application.

-Publish-Subscribe model, Topics and Dynamic Discovery}
+### Publish-Subscribe model, Topics and Dynamic Discovery

 The DDS-based architecture of ROS2 uses RTPS ( Real Time Publish Subscribe )  protocol as the communication protocol.
 The RTPS protocol involves communication between publisher( s ) and subscriber( s ) endpoints.
 The publisher publishes the data, and the subscriber subscribes to it.
 Each participant ROS2 node can have multiple publishers and subscribers.